-General purpose I/O pins.
-Each pin can be individually set for INPUT or an OUTPUT.
+General purpose I/O pins, or can serve as Analog Input pins.
+Each pin can be individually set for INPUT or OUTPUT or ANALOG.
 Power-Up Reset default is all INPUTS.
-Digital GPIO can source/sink 4mA.

-For more information see the Specifications section of this datasheet.
+Digital GPIO can source/sink 10mA.
+For more information, the Specifications section.